 ‘Hi [learner name], thanks for your comment on our course.
 We would love to use it to promote the course on the FutureLearn website and in our newsletter.
 May we have your permission to do this?’

-We are unable to contact learners on your behalf for this purpose.
+Please note we are unable to contact learners on your behalf for this purpose due to GDPR.

 Where you could use testimonials